 - We have the entire text of a letter from Pliny the Younger, then governor of Bythinia, to the Emperor Trajan in about 112 AD, together with Trajan’s reply.
 In it Pliny reports on his interrogation and execution of Christians and asks whether he should spare those who recanted their faith, particularly in view of the large numbers of persons ‘of all ranks and ages, and of both sexes’ who had embraced ‘this contagious superstition’.

-- In about AD 170 Lucian of Samosata wrote “The Passing of Peregrinus”, a satire about a con-man who preyed on the supposedly gullible Christians.
+- In about AD 170 Lucian of Samosata wrote “The Passing of Peregrinus”, a satire about a con-man who preyed on the trust and generosity of the supposedly gullible Christians by claiming to be one of them.
 ‘These deluded creatures, you see, have persuaded themselves that they are immortal and will live forever, which explains the contempt of death and willing self-sacrifice so common among them. … from the moment they are converted, deny the gods of Greece, worship the crucified sage, and live after his laws, they are all brothers.’

 - 6. Rabbinic Literature.

 - It is known that a number of references to Jesus that may have been offensive to Christians have been lost.
 But there are still a number of surviving passages that are regarded as authentic early references by the majority of both Christian and Jewish scholars.
 These include:

 - An account of the trial and ‘hanging’ of ‘Yeshu’, dating from the Tannaitic period (70 – 200 AD), found in the Babylonian Talmud.

 - An description in both the Babylonian Talmud and the Tosefta, again dating from the Tannaitic period, of an incident involving Rabbi Eliezer and one of Jesus’ disciples that took place sometime between 60 and 95 AD.